North-Sea-Transition-Authority/energy-pathfinder/README.md

 }
 ```

-Once you have added the ProxyPass rule you will need to increment the version number of the nginx configuration file in https://bitbucket.org/fiviumuk/oga-dev-app/src/master/app/compose/uni.yml.
+Once you have added the ProxyPass rule you will need to increment the version number of the nginx configuration file in the [uni.yml](https://bitbucket.org/fiviumuk/oga-dev-app/src/master/app/compose/uni.yml) file.
 See [OGA Bloomsbury Street infrastructure](https://confluence.fivium.co.uk/pages/viewpage.action?pageId=67733766#EDU/MMO/ETLdev/stBloomsburyStreet(OGA)-HowdoIupdatetheconfigforanapp) for more infomration.

 For example if the following was included in the `uni.yml` file